 - Blade used

-Even with this extensive background on the best cordless reciprocating saws, you might have some additional questions.
-This section aims to answer them, as it’s a collection of some of the most frequently asked questions about cordless reciprocating saws.
+Even with this extensive background on the best cordless reciprocating saws, you might still want a bit more information.
+Below, find succinct answers to some of the most frequently asked questions about cordless reciprocating saws.

 Q. What is a reciprocating saw good for?

 There are a lot of excellent uses for a reciprocating saw, and some examples include:

 Q. Are reciprocating saws dangerous?